Skip to main content

 Support

-Challenges are what make life interesting; overcoming them is what makes life meaningful.
+Challenges are what make life Interesting.

 Length